MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 > At this time, there are some limitations to In-App Updates:
 > 1) Android devices will not be prompted for an update if there is no change in the version or build version.
 > 2) In-app updates only work for public distribution groups if testers have downloaded the app from their default browser with cookies enabled.

+## Public In-App Updates

+To enable public in-app updates, create a public distribution group and distribute a release with the App Center SDK.
+Once your testers install the app, they will be be alerted when new releases are publicly available.
+You can use multiple public distribution groups to help organize your releases, but testers will be alerted to all publicly available releases via in-app updates regardless of which public distribution group you release to.

 [ios-sdk]: ~/sdk/distribute/ios.md
 [android-sdk]: ~/sdk/distribute/android.md